metricly/metricly-docs/content/api/api-elements.md

 ### CURL

+The following CURL example queries for a list of policies related to the elementId `6bdf4fd1-7134-3959-9c36-17eb5f628e46`.

 ```
 curl -X GET --header 'Accept: application/json' 'https://app.metricly.com/elements/6bdf4fd1-7134-3959-9c36-17eb5f628e46/policies'
 ```

 ### Response Body

-This example contains only one policy for the sake of simplicity; results will provide a full list of all policies associated to an element.
+The following response body contains only one policy for the sake of simplicity; typical results provide a full list of all policies associated to an element.

 ```
 {